Battle of the Heligoland Bight (1939): German assessment

-Tactically, the Germans noted lessons and weaknesses they were already aware of, particularly the nose and tail turrets of the Wellington bombers not capable of giving adequate cover against beam attacks; the bombers' rigid formation flying had favoured the fighters, allowing them to choose the position and angle of attack.
+Tactically, the Germans noted lessons and weaknesses of the RAF fleet they were already aware of, particularly the nose and tail turrets of the Wellington bombers not being capable of giving adequate cover against beam attacks; the bombers' rigid formation flying had favoured the fighters, allowing them to choose the position and angle of attack.
 The German report also regarded the attempt by the RAF to attack in clear conditions and perfect visibility at altitudes of 10000–16000 ft as "criminal folly".
 Schumacher stated that anti-aircraft fire proved effective at breaking up formations and damaging bombers which provided better opportunities for the fighter pilots.

 After the recent Polish Campaign, the German Army staff analysis had been rigorous in its analysis of that battle.
 The Army General Staff had assessed the problems of leadership, tactics, command and control to improve effectiveness.
 It appears that Schumacher's fighter units did not do the same and were too busy congratulating themselves on their success.
-There is little evidence that the Luftwaffe took anything like the Army's approach in Poland, following their own victory at Heligoland Bight.
+Little evidence exists that the Luftwaffe took anything like the Army's approach in Poland, following its own victory at Heligoland Bight.
 The historian for the Luftwaffe General Staff noted it was only exploited for propaganda, despite the operational problems and warnings the battle had flagged for attacker and defender.

 The progress of the war from September 1939 to the summer of 1941, with a few exceptions, seemed to validate the Luftwaffe's pre-war focus on the offensive use of its fighter arm.
 The success of the Luftwaffe in the Norwegian Campaign and the battles of the Netherlands, Belgium, France, Yugoslavia, and Greece had vindicated this method.
-The Luftwaffe had defended German airspace by driving away enemy air power from Germany's borders and defeating their enemies in their own skies.
+The Luftwaffe had defended German airspace by driving away enemy air power from Germany's borders and defeating its enemies in its own skies.
 The occupation of its opponent's territory denied Germany's enemies the bases to attack German targets by air.
 German daylight defences were rarely tested during this time.
-This run of events and the knowledge that the RAF was only capable of short penetrations over France in daylight, led the Luftwaffe to believe Germany was invulnerable to attack.
+This run of events and the knowledge that the RAF was capable of only short penetrations over France in daylight led the Luftwaffe to believe that Germany was invulnerable to attack.
 To maintain the offensive on the front line, bomber production dominated the air industry while the production of fighters was given less priority.